-Pupils who are concerned about the behaviour of other children in the School are encouraged to talk to an adult in School who will bring it to the attention of the Class Teacher or the Head Teacher.
-The appropriate sanctions will be applied.
+Pupils who are concerned about the behaviour of other children in the School are encouraged to talk to an adult in School who will bring it to the attention of the Class Teacher or the Headteacher.

 The school does not tolerate bullying of any kind.
 Bullying is behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.
 The 'STOP' messages are taught to children: